Latest Blog Posts | On Time Edge

 Focus First on Schedule Optimization

 If your company is establishing a production scheduling COE, it’s probably starting to implement a production scheduling platform.
-Our systems engineers and supply chain consultants almost always recommend a phased approach to learning, using, and solving problems with the new scheduling system, but it’s not always apparent why.
+Our systems engineers and supply chain consultants almost always recommend a phased approach to learning, using, and solving problems with the new production scheduling software, but it’s not always apparent why.

 A robust production scheduling system usually has comprehensive capabilities to solve many problems.
 Production schedulers using spreadsheets or homegrown systems often resist learning or using a scheduling platform, usually with good reason!
 There are so many capabilities and advanced features that it can initially seem overwhelming.
 Also, depending on which scheduling brand or platform your company selected, the rules processing and calculations happen behind the scenes, which might seem different to your scheduler (even though it’s based on rules and constraints they helped define).